music-suite/music-suite/talks/FARM2014Slides.md

 ## type Music = <a style="color:crimson">?</a>

 - No closed definition of music(s)

-    - Music making software <a style="color:blue">*necessarily*</a> impose restrictions and on the user
+    - Music making software <a style="color:blue">*necessarily*</a> impose restrictions on the user.

-    - Usually a Western classical/popular music context is assumed.
+    - Usually those of Western classical/popular music.
       <br/><a style="font-size:80%">Diatonic/chromatic scale, 3/4 and 4/4 time signatures, etc.</a>

+    - Difficult to work with other kinds of music.

 ## type Music = <a style="color:crimson">?</a>

 - No closed definition of music(s)

-    - Music making software <a style="color:blue">*necessarily*</a> impose restrictions and on the user
+    - Music making software <a style="color:blue">*necessarily*</a> impose restrictions on the user.

-    - Usually a Western classical/popular music context is assumed.
+    - Usually those of Western classical/popular music.
       <br/><a style="font-size:80%">Diatonic/chromatic scale, 3/4 and 4/4 time signatures, etc.</a>

+    - Difficult to work with other kinds of music.

-- <a style="color:crimson">*But*</a> there are many common elements in music!
+- But there <a style="color:crimson">*are*</a> many common elements in music!
     - How can we formalize these common qualities?

 ## type Music = <a style="color:crimson">?</a>

 Musical <a style="color:blue">*theory*</a>

+- Scales, chords, rhythm, harmony, counterpoint

+## type Music = <a style="color:crimson">?</a>

+Musical <a style="color:blue">*theory*</a>

-- Concepts such as: scales, chords, rhythm/metrics, harmony, counterpoint
+- Scales, chords, rhythm, harmony, counterpoint

 Musical <a style="color:blue">*aspects*</a>

-- Time, pitch, dynamics, timbre (instrument/articulation), (space..)
+- Pitch, time, dynamics, timbre (instrument/articulation), (space..)

 Musical cultures rank these differently!